hecatechin1/mx6doc/05-browse.md

 ## Search the Web on Maxthon 6

-#### - Universal search function
+#### Universal search function

 The address bar of the Maxthon 6 browser not only access URLs but can also search keywords.
 It will work using the default search engine.

 1. Search suggestions

-It will prompt the search suggestions under the address bar.
-The suggestions are from your browsing history, bookmarks, and the search engine's fuzzy reccommendations.
+To help you search, maxthon will show search suggestions under the address bar.
+The suggestions are from your browsing history, bookmarks, and the search engine's reccommendations.
 Some of the suggestions can be deleted by deleting the browsing data.

 ![](images/05-00.png "=85%, 85%")